OneRainbowDev/Failstats-Go-Client/README.md

 This can be found in the footer of [failstats.net](https://failstats.net).

 ## Install Instructions:
 Requires fail2ban to be installed and configured to be of use! :)

+To submit data to the API, an API key is required.
+To obtain one, make an account [here](https://failstats.net/accounts/register/) and verify your email address.
+Once this is done, the API key will appear [here](https://failstats.net/accounts/), and needs to be placed into ``/etc/failstats.conf``.

 Signed failstats packages are hosted at [engiedev.net](https://engiedev.net).